The goal of Dr. Bernstein's book, The Diabetes Solution, is to achieve normal (non-diabetic) blood glucose levels.

 The key is to eat foods that will affect your blood sugar in a very small, slow way.
 Small inputs, small mistakes.
 Dr. Bernstein's Diabetes Solution (p.
 110)

-If you eat small amounts of carbohydrates and inject small amounts of insulin, you only have to make small corrections.
-It's revolutionary.
+If you only eat small amounts of carbohydrates and inject small amounts of insulin, you only have to make small corrections.

-Of course this concept makes sense because large doses of insulin are inaccurate, inconsistently absorbed and create ghastly swings in your blood glucose levels-- no matter how accurate your food and insulin calculations are.
+This LAW OF SMALL NUMBERS makes sense because large doses of insulin are inaccurate, inconsistently absorbed and create ghastly swings in your blood glucose levels -- no matter how accurate you believe your food and insulin calculations.

-To paraphrase and expand on Dr. Bernstein's example in the book:
+To paraphrase and expand on Dr. Bernstein's example:

-Then you test your blood sugar to see your post-meal (postprandial) blood glucose level is 400+ and you have no idea what happened.
+Then you use your blood glucose meter to test your post-meal (postprandial) blood glucose, and discover your level is 400+ mg/dL and you have no idea what happened.

-If you remove high amounts of insulin/high carbs, and the guesswork and uncertainty that these wild cards create, the rollercoaster ride is over.
+If you remove high carb foods, large amounts of insulin, and the guesswork and uncertainty that these wild cards create, the rollercoaster ride is over.

 The results are much more consistent blood glucose numbers.

-If you are following The Law of Small Numbers and you had a miscalculation of carbs or insulin dosage, because you're eating only small amounts of carbohydrates, your result might only be a blood glucose of 120-140 mg/dL, instead of 400.
+If you are following Dr. Bernstein's Law of Small Numbers and you had a miscalculation of carbs or insulin dosage, because you're eating only small amounts of carbohydrates, your result might only be a blood glucose reading of 120-140 mg/dL, instead of 400 mg/dL.

 Small inputs, small mistakes, small corrections needed.